utdata/icj-project-template/README.md

 There are known issues with this template:

 - There are warnings about outdated npm packages.
 The fix requires an upgrade of `babel-core`, which is a breaking fix.
-- I'm not certain that the `imagemin` task is actually ruducing images.
+- I'm not certain that the `imagemin` task is actually reducing images.

 ### Future development

 - I'd like to add a Nunjucks Markdown package of some sort to allow adding/editing of basic text in Markdown, perhaps with front-matter.
 - I'd like to loop through data to create detail pages.
 - I'd like to store everything in Google Docs and Sheets.
+Perhaps using Markdown in the Google docs.